Carles-Pe/Mundimoto/README.txt

 Mundimoto Webapp:

+(NOTE): This version does not contain the virtual environment due to storage limitations, some packages re required to install

 Hi, we present to you our 36 hour project where we decided to combine webapps with machine learning:

 - The platform consists on an app (for now...) that allows to control the database